chinapedia/wikipedia.abstract.en/Page/Freeman_Dyson.md

 Lumpers and splitters

-JohnvonNeumann-LosAlamos.gif Dyson has suggested that philosophers can be broadly, if simplistically, divided into splitters and lumpers.
+Dyson has suggested that philosophers can be broadly, if simplistically, divided into splitters and lumpers.
 These roughly correspond to materialists, who imagine the world divided into atoms, and Platonists, who regard it as made up of ideas.[55]

 Helios